10 Brilliant Ways Beef Bouillon Rescued My Cooking from Bland to Bold

 2. Enhance Your Gravy with Beef Bouillon

 Gravy is one of those side dishes that can make or break a meal.
 Sometimes, it just lacks that richness you’re looking for.
 Here’s where beef bouillon comes to the rescue.
-Adding beef bouillon to your gravy recipe can instantly boost its depth, creating a gravy that’s rich, savory, and oh-so-tasty.
+Adding meat bouillon to your gravy recipe can instantly boost its depth, creating a gravy that’s rich, savory, and oh so tasty.

 How to Use Beef Bouillon in Gravy

-• Dissolve a beef bouillon cube or granules in hot water.
+• Dissolve a meat bouillon cube or granules in hot water.

 • Simmer it with any meat drippings to incorporate even more flavor.